 For more information about Job Status, View Logs, and Manage Job Definitions, see the Quest NetVault Administrator's Guide.

-Continuous data protection and Plug-in for Data Copy
+Continuous data protection and Data Copy

-The ability to make a copy of a continuous data protection (CDP) backup is available with the built-in Plug-in for Data Copy.
+The ability to make a copy of a continuous data protection (CDP) backup is available either via phase 2 secondary copy or with the built-in Plug-in for Data Copy.